 Dahl now resides in the great chocolate factory in the sky, but tasting notes continue to provide endless comic fodder.
 Keith Levenberg, who is one of the finest wine writers in the business (even though it isn’t actually a business for him: he has a day job as a lawyer and writes about wine purely for recreational purposes, which makes his work all the more impressive), posted an item the other day poking fun at tasting notes and some of the more ludicrous phrases and clichés that are a standard feature of the genre.
-His riff about “literally” is especially funny, if a little wicked, and points up the fact that some of these guys are literally just throwing words at the page, with no thought to what they are actually saying.
+His riff about “literally” is especially funny, if a little wicked, and points up the fact that some of these guys are

 I part company with Keith when it comes to the use of fruit descriptors, which he maintains are complete BS.
 Sure, the cherries and berries thing can be taken too far—it really doesn’t matter to me whether it was a Bosc pear or a red Anjou pear that a critic smelled in a chardonnay; just knowing that he caught a whiff of pear is sufficient.
 But Keith thinks wine critics should avoid fruit references entirely.
 “Cabernet sauvignon does not taste like currants,” he writes.
 “Pinot noir does not taste like cherries.
 Riesling does not taste like apples.
 They taste like what they are.
 Cabernet tastes like cabernet, pinot tastes like pinot, riesling tastes like riesling.”
 That’s a bit glib, and if you follow this line of reasoning to its logical end, you must conclude that it is a fool’s errand to try to describe wines at all.
 Judging by the 3580 tasting notes that Keith has posted on CellarTracker as of this morning (and I do hope he is billing his clients for the time), he clearly doesn’t believe that—he just objects to name-checking the specific fruit aromas that one detects in a wine.